 The key questions to be addressed include (but are not limited to):

 Preliminary program of the workshop has now been published.
+You can take a look at the abstracts of the talks in this booklet.
 As announced previously, we opted for shorter talks to have more time for (formal and informal) discussions.
 To make long individual introductions with similar contents obsolete, we also have short “intro” slots for each session where one or two speakers will introduce the main problems / challenges of the subfield.

 Registration and participantsAs the main purpose for the workshop is to have lively discussions, we aim to have around 50 participants on-site.
 Registration is closed now, you can find the list of confirmed participants here.

 The workshop will be held at Aspenstein Castle, 71 km south of Munich at Lake Kochel on the edge of the Bavarian Alps.
 It offers full-board accommodation and an inspiring atmosphere for intense communication, particularly fruitful for workshops.

 Accommodation rates are listed here and in the Logistics page of the Registration Form.